-Home preparation/modification – with severe brain injuries the patient may go home from the hospital in a wheel chair or with a walker initially and the home will likely need to be modified and/or adapted to make it more safe and accessible for both the survivor and the family members.
-We can assist you in a home evaluation including measuring and identifying modifications to enhance the survivor’s independence with daily activities, reduce care giver burden, and accessing adaptive equipment to ensure safety in the bathroom and safe transfers from the wheel chair to bed/chair.
+Home preparation/modification – with severe brain injuries the patient may go home from the hospital in a wheelchair or with a walker initially and the home will likely need to be modified and/or adapted to make it more safe and accessible for both the survivor and the family members.
+We can assist you in a home evaluation including measuring and identifying modifications to enhance the survivor’s independence with daily activities, reduce caregiver burden, and access adaptive equipment to ensure safety in the bathroom and safe transfers from the wheelchair to bed/chair.

-Return to work environment – we can provide ergonomic assessments at your place of employment to ensure proper ergonomics are in place, often required due to new onset of physical limitations to reduce repetitive use injuries, improve ability to perform job duties and prevent/reduce pain.
+Return to the work environment – we can provide ergonomic assessments at your place of employment to ensure proper ergonomics are in place, often required due to new onset of physical limitations to reduce repetitive use injuries, improve the ability to perform job duties, and prevent/reduce pain.

-Return of physical function – we can provide rehabilitation for return of motor control, coordination and balance by designing specific treatment/exercise programs to target areas of deficits as well as use of therapeutic handling for return of muscle control
+Return of physical function – we can provide rehabilitation for the return of motor control, coordination and balance by designing specific treatment/exercise programs to target areas of deficits as well as the use of therapeutic handling for the return of muscle control

-Return of visual function – we can prove rehabilitation for return of motor control of your effected eye through exercises that target the muscles and pathways impaired for reading, maintaining eye contact during conversation, using computer/smart phone and maintain visual control for walking or driving
+Return of visual function – we can prove rehabilitation for return of motor control of your affected eye through exercises that target the muscles and pathways impaired for reading, maintaining eye contact during conversation, using computer/smartphone, and maintaining visual control for walking or driving